 Getting to the Festival by plane

-The fastest way to get to the Cheltenham festival is, without a doubt, by plane or by helicopter.
+The fastest way to get to the Cheltenham Festival is, without a doubt, by plane or by helicopter.
 If the money is not an obstacle, then you could arrive in style directly into the Cheltenham helifield and avoid traffic jams.
-Check your flight options below and see how to get to Cheltenham racecourse on time.
+Check your flight options below and see how to get to the Cheltenham racecourse on time.

 Cheltenham Racecourse has one of the busiest airfields in the UK, receiving hundreds of flights during the Festival week alone.
 The licensed heliport is located near the northeast corner of Cheltenham Racecourse.
-When you arrive to the helifield, you can catch a shuttle directly to the Racecourse.
+When you arrive at the helifield, you can catch a shuttle directly to the Racecourse.

 If you want to book a flight, you must get in touch with Helipad, the company that operates heliports during the event.
-You can go to their official website and find the briefings on confirmation or booking.
+You can go to their official website and find the briefings on confirmation of booking.